Skip to main content

 Tried: Try to crack the binary by patching the conditional jump so it always takes the success branch.

 There is no conditional jump to patch.
-The binary does not compare your password to a stored value at all - it literally executes the bytes produced by hashing your input.
-A wrong password does not fail a check; it generates garbage machine code that causes a segfault before any comparison can happen.
-Patching jumps in the wrapper loop does nothing useful.
+The binary never compares your password against a stored value; it executes the bytes that hashing your input produced.
+A wrong password does not fail a check, it generates garbage machine code and segfaults.
+Patching jumps in the wrapper loop achieves nothing.

 Tried: Use 'strings' on the binary hoping to recover the password or the salt values in plaintext.

-Strings shows the salt values embedded in the binary (they are 8-byte literals in the data section), but it cannot tell you which bytes of which MD5 output are executed or in what order.
-You still need to reverse the offset-selection logic in Ghidra to know which 4-byte slice of each hash ends up in the shellcode buffer.
+strings does show the salt values, which are 8-byte literals in the data section, but not which bytes of which MD5 output get executed, or in what order.
+Reverse the offset-selection logic in Ghidra to learn which 4-byte slice of each hash reaches the shellcode buffer.

 Learn more